-- .1 tax incentives;
+.1 tax incentives;

 - .2 loan guarantees;

-- .3 public vessel business preference;
+- .3 public ship business preference;

 - .4 special funds to assist in problem situations such as remote ports with no land-based garbage management system in which to deliver ships' garbage;

-- .5 government subsidies; and
+- .5 Government subsidies; and

 - .6 special funds to help defray the cost of a bounty programme for lost, abandoned or discarded fishing gear or other persistent garbage.
-The programme would make appropriate payments to persons who retrieve such fishing gear, or other persistent garbage other than their own, from marine waters under the jurisdiction of government.
+The programme would make appropriate payments to persons who retrieve such fishing gear, or other persistent garbage other than their own, from marine waters under the jurisdiction of Government.

-6.3.2 The minimization of taking packaging on board and the installation of shipboard garbage management handling and processing equipment would facilitate compliance with Annex V and lessen the burden on port reception facilities to process garbage for discharge.
-Therefore, governments might consider actions to encourage the reduction of packaging and the installation of certain types of garbage processing equipment on ships operating under its flag.
+6.3.2 The minimization of taking packaging on board and the installation of shipboard garbage management handling and processing equipment would facilitate compliance with MARPOL Annex V and lessen the burden on port reception facilities to process garbage for discharge.
+Therefore, Governments might consider actions to encourage the reduction of packaging and the installation of certain types of garbage processing equipment on ships operating under their flag.
 For example, programmes to lessen costs to shipowners for purchasing and installing such equipment, or requirements for installing compactors, incinerators and comminuters during construction of new ships could be very helpful.

-6.3.3 Governments are encouraged to consider the economic impacts of domestic regulations intended to ensure compliance with Annex V. Due to the highly variable nature of ship operations and configurations, consideration should be given in domestic regulations to permitting ships the greatest range of options for complying with Annex V. However, any range of options needs to be consistent with Annex V and should facilitate the implementation of and compliance with Annex V.
+6.3.3 Governments are encouraged to consider the economic impacts of domestic regulations intended to ensure compliance with MARPOL Annex V. Due to the highly variable nature of ship operations and configurations, consideration should be given in domestic regulations to permitting ships the greatest range of options for complying with the Annex.
+However, any range of options needs to be consistent with the Annex and should facilitate implementation and compliance.

-6.3.4 Governments are encouraged to support research and development of technology that facilitates compliance with Annex V regulations for ships and ports.
+6.3.4 Governments are encouraged to support research and development of technology that facilitates compliance of ships and ports with MARPOL Annex V regulations.
 This research should concentrate on: